Exterior of the Arktikum building in Rovaniemi Finland

 View onto Ounasvaraa Hill and its ski slopes, from across the city

-I spent two weeks in Rovaniemi in January and the coldest temperature I experienced was -29° C (-20° F) and the warmest was 1° C (34° C) which was actually a bad thing, as it meant the snow began to melt and then freeze over again, which is dangerous for the animal life (and for humans on the road!)
+I spent two weeks in Rovaniemi in January and the coldest temperature I experienced was -29° C (-20° F) and the warmest was 1° C (34° C) which was actually a bad thing, as it meant the snow began to melt and then freeze over again, creating a danger for both wildlife and humans on the road.

-With the proper base layers, cold weather accessories, snow boots, and winter parka, I didn’t find it unbearably cold, but you do have to be prepared.
+With the proper base layers, cold weather accessories, snow boots, and winter parka, I didn’t find it unbearably cold, but you do have to come prepared and know how to dress for this weather.

 Top Things to Do in Rovaniemi in January